Skip to Main Content

 What are risk factors for spinal deformities?

 Many cases of scoliosis have no identifiable cause.
-There are a few known genetic conditions that may put someone at risk of developing scoliosis, including cerebral palsy, muscular dystrophy, and achondroplasia, which is a condition affecting cartilage, or spinal muscular atrophy, a disorder that affects voluntary muscle movement.
+There are a few known genetic conditions that may put someone at risk of developing scoliosis, including cerebral palsy, muscular dystrophy, and achondroplasia, which is a condition affecting cartilage.

 For kyphosis, risk factors include poor posture and fractures resulting from osteoporosis or injury.